Economic rent: Definitions

+Neoclassical economists defined economic rent as "income in excess of opportunity cost or competitive price."
 According to Robert Tollison (1982), economic rents are "excess returns" above the "normal levels" that are generated in competitive markets.
 More specifically, a rent is "a return in excess of the resource owner's opportunity cost".
+The law professors Lucian Bebchuk and Jesse Fried define the term as "extra returns that firms or individuals obtain due to their positional advantages."